ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/pytorch-llama/pytorch-llama-frontend.md

 ```

 ### Streamlit Frontend Server File
-Create a `browser.py` file in your `torchchat` directory
+Now open a new terminal window and create a file named `browser.py` in your `torchchat` directory

 ```sh
 cd torchchat
 vim browser.py
 ```

-Add the following Streamlit code in `browser.py` file:
+Add the following Streamlit code in the `browser.py` file:
 ```code
 import streamlit as st
 import time